nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in the FumbleLog.

 Format: `list`